ragini-kalvade/AuthGuard/README.md

 Signature Recognition and Validation is the process of authenticating the person’s identity by checking his signature against samples which are previously collected.
 Facial comparison is typically used where a trusted source image of the user is available to compare a real-time image against.
 The trusted source picture is usually extracted from an authenticated identity document such as a passport.

 [Project Report](Major_Project_Report.pdf)

+This project was developed in collaboration with Vanshika Agrawal as part of pair programming.